 Summer days are a great time to play with your child and do special activities together.
-Setting up a few areas in your home where your child can play independently will allow your child to have fun playing on his own, too—so that you can recharge as well.
+Setting up a few areas in your home where your child can play independently will allow your child to have fun playing on their own, too—so that you can recharge as well.

 There are many creative ideas for boredom busters out there, but the Montessori way takes a slightly different approach to summer boredom.
 In a Montessori summer vacation, the role of the adult is to prepare the environment, rather than to entertain the child.
 This means setting up a space filled with simplicity, beauty and interesting things—encouraging independent play and learning.

-You can do a lot to help your child successfully entertain himself through how you set up their environment.
+You can do a lot to help your child successfully entertain themselves through how you set up their environment.
 Montessori environments are simple, organized and allow children to access all of the activities they may want to complete on their own.

 To replicate this at home, look around your child's room and try to identify anything they haven't played with in the last two weeks.
 Then put it away in a closet.
 Bring it out a few months later when it will seem new again.